 9.7 Systems Failure

-In the event of a system failure, activity promoters shall adopt the EToN Technical Specification procedure.
+In the event of a system failure, activity promoters shall adopt the current technical specification procedure.

-FPN’s, Section 74 charges and any other penalties that result due to system failures may be waivered.
+FPNs, Section 74 charges and any other penalties that result due to system failures may be waivered.
 However, activity promoters must inform the Permit Authority about system failures immediately and get an agreement in principle to avoid the creation of FPNs and Section 74 charges in advance.

 9.8 Variations for Immediate Activities